 hese symptoms may also come and go, as well as vacillate in severity.
 The beginning stages of Suboxone withdrawal are usually milder but increase in frequency and magnitude as you progress throughout the withdrawal process.

-After four to seven days without suboxone, the withdrawal symptoms will peak.
+After four to seven days without Suboxone, the withdrawal symptoms will peak.
 This will be between 36 to 72 hours after your last dose.

-Depending on the length and extensiveness of your use, the symptoms can be severe and unpleasant.
+Depending on the length and extent of your use, the symptoms can be severe and unpleasant.
 By this time, you will begin to feel the psychological effects of withdrawal as well as most or all of the physical effects listed.

 This is the time period that most opioid users succumb to relapse — to stop the withdrawal symptoms.
 Detoxing on one’s own can be dangerous due to this increased likelihood of relapse.

-The withdrawal process can last anywhere up to two weeks when it comes to suboxone withdrawal.
+The withdrawal process can last anywhere up to two weeks when it comes to Suboxone withdrawal.

 From weeks two to four — most of the physical symptoms should dissipate minus a few lingering symptoms related to Post- Acute Withdrawal Syndrome, or PAWS.
 PAWS consists mostly of the psychological aspect of withdrawal and addiction.
 Also, the symptoms of PAWS might be worse if you struggle with pre-existing co-occurring disorders.